-There are a few things you need to look at and provide them to keep them healthy and happy in the tank.
-Water quality to tank mates, lighting to a quarantine tank, everything needs to be precise.
+You need to look at a few things and provide them to keep them healthy and happy in the tank.
+Everything needs to be precise: water quality to tank mates, lighting to a quarantine tank.

 The tank needs to be in ideal conditions all the time.
-An adult will adjust to the slight fluctuation but younger ones will have a hard time getting over the water quality change.
+An adult will adjust to the slight fluctuation, but younger ones will have difficulty getting over the water quality change.

-You need to have a tank space enough for this fish to swim around when it feels like.
-Narrow space, crowd, and inadequate water stress the fish and can even be fatal sometimes.
+You need to have a tank space enough for this fish to swim around when it feels like it.
+However, narrow space, crowd, and inadequate water stress the fish and can even be fatal sometimes.

-They may be small in size but they want a tank big enough to swim around.
-As they bottom dwellers, a longer tank will be an ideal choice.
+They may be small, but they want a tank big enough to swim around.
+As they are bottom dwellers, a longer tank will be an ideal choice.

-Both, overfeeding and underfeeding, brings issues to the fish as well as the tank.
-Overfeeding and obesity in the aquarium fish like Albino Bristlenose can lead to more waste excretion and serious health issues.
-You need to make sure, you only feed fish what they need, not more, not less.
+Both overfeeding and underfeeding bring issues to the fish and the tank.
+Overfeeding and obesity in aquarium fish like Albino Bristlenose can lead to more waste excretion and serious health issues.
+You need to make sure you only feed fish what they need, not more, not less.

 They will bloat and bring other complications when they eat a lot.
-So, make sure you only feed them in small quantity what they can eat within minutes.
+So, make sure you only feed them in small quantities what they can eat within minutes.

 It is necessary to look carefully at their feeding frequency.
 Feed them once a day, twice at most, and give them food before turning off the light.

 They are nocturnal and would prefer that.
-Never overfeed them and remove excess food leftover by other tankmates.
+Therefore, never overfeed them and remove excess food leftover from other tankmates.

-If you are underfeeding them, then they will start eating other plants in the tank.
+If you underfeed them, they will start eating other plants in the tank.
 Proper feeding helps you to make your fish healthy and colorful.